aaron-grau/curic/react/projects/synthesizer/README.md

 module.exports = Note;
 ```

+This file will contain the code for your `Note` class which you will use to
+actually play tones using the `start` and `stop` functions.
+We are providing the
+code for this phase.

-Before moving on, test that you can initialize and play an instance of a `Note` from the console.
+Before moving on, test that you can initialize and play an instance of a `Note`
+from the console.
 Try a frequency of 800!

 #### `TONES` and `NOTES` Constants

-Create a `constants/tones.js` file.
-From there export a `TONES` constant, a
+* Create a `constants/tones.js` file.
-JavaScript object mapping note names to frequencies.
-Also export a `NOTES`
+* From there export a `TONES` constant, a JavaScript object mapping note names to frequencies.
-constant, an array of all of the keys in `TONES`.
-We'll be using these constants
-later to map our keyboard keys to notes names to tones!
+* Export a `NOTES` constant, an array of all of the keys in `TONES`.
+We'll be using these constants later to map our keyboard keys to notes names to tones.

-Feel free to use [this table][note-frequencies] as a resource.
+Use [this table][note-frequencies] as a resource.

 [note-frequencies]: http://www.phy.mtu.edu/~suits/notefreqs.html